Canada Excellence Research Chairs

 Ryerson has made it a mission to integrate equity, diversity and inclusion into our practices and policies across the university.
 Our Office of Equity and Community Inclusion (ECI) is committed to making Ryerson a truly inclusive place to learn and work.

-Toronto is consistently ranked as one of the most livable global cities in terms of social and economic benefits, and is also known as one of the safest urban centres in the world.
+Toronto is consistently ranked as one of the most livable global cities, external link in terms of social and economic benefits, and is also known as one of the safest urban centres in the world.

-For more information about moving to Toronto, please review these resources.
+For more information about moving to Toronto, please review these resources, external link.

 We welcome all interested world-class researchers with a focus on migration and integration whose accomplishments have made major research impacts in their fields and significant contributions to the translation of research to practice.
 (A key objective of the CERC program is to strengthen Canada’s ability to attract the world’s top researchers in order to be at the leading edge of breakthroughs in priority research areas expected to generate social and economic benefits for Canadians.
 While researchers who hold a tenured or tenure-track position at a Canadian institution may apply, they must demonstrate a significant net benefit to Canada in moving from one institution to another within the country.)